Stan-Gobien/PVdiary2-Docker/README.md

 Still in early devlopment.
 Still learning about Docker images.

-I have another stack running SBFspot and generating the CSV files.
+I have another stack/container running SBFspot and generating the CSV files.

 The folder with those CSV files gets attached RO in this stack to process them in PVdiary2